Abler, T.S. 1999. Hinterland warriors and military dress: European empires and exotic uniforms. Berg.

 Tarlo, E. 1996.
 Clothing matters: dress and identity in India.
 The University of Chicago Press.

 Tarlo, E. 2007.
 Hijab in London.
 Journal of Material Culture.
-12, 2 (Jul.
-2007), 131–156.
-DOI:https://doi.org/10.1177/1359183507078121.
+12, 2 (July 2007), 131–156. https://doi.org/10.1177/1359183507078121.

 Tarlo, E. 2010.
 Visibly Muslim: fashion, politics, faith.
 Berg Publishers.

-Tarlo, E. and Moors, A. eds.
-2013.
+Tarlo, E. and Moors, A. eds 2013.
 Islamic fashion and anti-fashion: new perspectives from Europe and North America.
 Islamic fashion and anti-fashion: new perspectives from Europe and North America.
 Bloomsbury.
 33–54.

 THEODOSSOPOULOS, D. 2012.
 Indigenous attire, exoticization, and social change: dressing and undressing among the Emberá of Panama.
 Journal of the Royal Anthropological Institute.
-18, 3 (Sep.
-2012), 591–612.
-DOI:https://doi.org/10.1111/j.1467-9655.2012.01778.x.
+18, 3 (Sept.
+2012), 591–612. https://doi.org/10.1111/j.1467-9655.2012.01778.x.

 Thrift, N. 1996.
 Spatial formations.
 Spatial formations.
 Sage.
 63–95.